We Are Bethel-Bethany United Church of Christ

 Located on 54th and Locust Streets in the Sherman Park neighborhood of Milwaukee, Bethel-Bethany is something of a paradox.
-While the quaint little church building and the tight-knit congregation might suggest a more rural setting, Bethel-Bethany lives squarely in the center of a big, bustling urban neighborhood, and the members wholly embrace our mission here.
+While the quaint little church building and the tight-knit yet welcoming congregation might suggest a more rural setting, Bethel-Bethany lives squarely in the center of an urban neighborhood, and the members wholly embrace our mission here.

 We celebrate our diversity.